Home Office Set Up Ideas for Work from Home Success

 Make sure you have good air quality and circulation to maximize the feng shui in your home office and to benefit your health.

 I almost always have the windows in my home office open for fresh air, which helps your body and mind to function optimally.

-But if that is not an option for you, consider purchasing a good quality air purifier and going for walks outside.
+But if that is not an option for you, consider purchasing a good quality air purifier (paid link) and going for walks outside.

 Safe & Healthy Work from Home Tips

 If you want to stay healthy while working from home, you have to set some ground rules for yourself.